jessicavdberg/Financial-Econometric-Project/README.md

 # FM_project

- This project ... past abstract of the paper.
+Using principal component analysis, I identify the core driving factors of emerging and developing market currency rates.
+I analyse 33 currencies from 1994-03-30 to 2021-10-29.
+I find that the first principal component is related to commodities, especially oil.
+The second principal component relates to political instability and the absence of violence/terrorism.
+The third principal component relates to some Asian factor.
+These factors can be used in further studies to make predictions about currency rates and determine whether they are under/overvalued.

-In the essay folder, you will find the pdf of the paper that is submitted for grading, called "Essay.pdf".
+In the Essay folder, you will find the pdf of the paper that is submitted for grading, called "Essay.pdf".
 Here, I will explain some of the code that I used.

 I loaded the following packages to preform my analysis.